Updated on May 3, 2019

-UTZ isn’t the only standards organization committed to the living wage and improving workers’ conditions.
-The GLWC brings together six organizations – Fairtrade International, Forest Stewardship Council (FSC), GoodWeave, Social Accountability International, Sustainable Agriculture Network/Rainforest Alliance, and UTZ – and is facilitated by the ISEAL Alliance.
+The Rainforest Alliance isn’t the only standards organization committed to the living wage and improving workers’ conditions.
+The GLWC brings together four organizations – Fairtrade International, GoodWeave, Social Accountability International, and the Rainforest Alliance – and is facilitated by the ISEAL Alliance.
 We’re working together to develop a living wage model for each country and then test it on the ground.
 By taking a shared approach, we hope to speed up progress so more workers can benefit from a decent wage in the future.

 Want to know more?